 Tom Shine: The only risk I see is losing the perspective of who you are as a person.

-Tom Shine: I am not sure if a routine is the right word, but there are certain habits that are extremely important.
+Tom Shine: I am not sure if a routine is a right word, but there are certain habits that are extremely important.
 Keeping yourself in mental and physical balance is important and exercise is paramount.
 Everybody is different – I prefer to operate on 5-6 hours of sleep a night knowing that I can physically outwork anybody.

 Chris Dessi: How has your childhood (the way you were raised, your birth order) affected your career success?
 Did it at all?

 Tom Shine: I think I was raised in an entrepreneurial family from my grandfather on down.
 The work order and work ethic were very clear.
-I don’t think the birth order had any affect on success.
+I don’t think the birth order had any effect on success.